 It can be daunting if you’re looking to become a real estate landlord and rent out your home.
 It would be best if you did so much to get your property ready to rent out and make an income.
 But with these helpful tips for preparing your home for rental success, you will be well on your way to success!

 The first step on this journey is to assess your property.
-Will you market it as a house, flat, apartment, and so on, and how many bedrooms does it have?
-Check if any repairs need sorting out and any structural issues to examine.
+Will you market it as a house, flat, apartment, and so on How many bedrooms does it have?
+Check if any repairs need sorting out and if there are any structural issues to examine.

-While at this part of your rental journey, it is worth looking at similar rental properties in your area to see how much they rent for.
+At this stage of your rental journey, it is worth looking at similar rental properties in your area to see how much they rent for.
 Speak to any other landlords you know to seek advice, especially if their property is nearby or similar to yours.

 regulations include health and safety inspections, energy performance, fire safety, property licensing, electrical safety, and habitation checks.